Tensor Product Multiplicities via Upper Cluster Algebras: Graded Upper Cluster Algebras

 The category $\Rep(Q)$ of all (finite-dimensional) representations of $Q$ is an abelian category, in which the kernels and cokernels are taken vertex-wise.
-The category $\Rep(Q)$ is also {\em Krull-Schmidt}, that is every representation can be written uniquely as a direct sum of indecomposable representations.
+The category $\Rep(Q)$ is also {\em Krull-Schmidt}, that is, each object is a finite direct sum of indecomposable objects with local endomorphism rings.